belthor777/Machine-Learning/PH207x/excercises/Lesson10/Linear Regression.md

 > **Conclusion:** I would reject my null hypothesis and conclude that the percent of patients who say that a nurse always communicates well is positively correlated with a percent of patients who would always recommend a hospital.

+### Amount of variability explained by my covariate ###
+> I can look at the **r²**.
+For this model my r² is equal to 0.4329.
+> r² is known as the coefficient of determination, and in this example it tells us:
+> * that 43% of the variability among the observed values of *recommendyes*,
+> * the outcome, 40% of that variability is explained by the linear relationship with *nursealways*.
+> * the remaining 57% of the variability is unexplained, implying that there are other factors that contribute to whether the percent of patients
+> * the remaining 57% of the variability is unexplained, implying that there are other factors that contribute to the variability in this *recommendyes* outcome.